PowerShell/Modules/Modules/Microsoft.PowerShell.SecretsManagement/Docs/DesignDoc.md

 `Add-Secret` Adds a secret to a specified vault.

 `Get-Secret` returns a single secret from a given name.
+When retrieving a string secret type, the Get-Secret cmdlet will convert the string secret to a SecureString type and return that.
-A SecureString secret will be returned as plain text if the `-AsPlainText` parameter switch is used.
+Unless the `-AsPlainText` switch is used, in which case the secret string will be returned as plain text.
+See the [Security]() section of this document for more information.

 `Get-SecretInfo` returns information about each secret stored in all registered vaults, including the built-in local vault.
 This does not return the actual secret, which can only be obtained via the `Get-Secret` cmdlet.